offmessage/blackpearl/docs/examples/examplesbykit.rst

 Examples broken down by kit
 ===========================

+The **blackpearl** documentation tries to explain all of the various bits both of the hardware that comes with the Flotilla and its own internal components.
+That means that some projects will require parts that you may not have if you didn't get the Mega Treasure Chest.

+This page breaks down the examples by kit.

 Examples that can be made with the mini starter kit
 ---------------------------------------------------

+The mini starter kit comes with a rainbow LED strip and a touch keypad.
+This means you can make the following example projects:

     * :doc:`/gettingstarted`
     * :doc:`/examples/example_1`